purescript-isomers/purescript-isomers/README.md

 # isomers

-Use the same building blocks to build fully isomorphic apps (SPA with SSR or traditional server side apps) and APIs in PureScript using value level spec and renderers only.
+Use the same building blocks to create fully isomorphic apps (SPA with SSR or traditional server side apps) and APIs in PureScript.
+Everything is derived from value level spec and renderers.

 ## Objectives